7 Tips to Avoid Common Residential Builders Risk Insurance Mistakes

-You discussed builders risk with your contractor or property owner client.
+You discussed builders risk insurance with your contractor or property owner client.
 You walked them through the coverage options for their new home construction project, and secured a policy.
 Then, disaster strikes on the job site and causes tremendous damage to the structure under construction.
-When they file a claim to their insurance carrier, they discover that the percent complete was incorrectly reported on their policy, so the claim was denied.
+When they file a claim to their insurance carrier, they discover that the percentage complete was incorrectly reported on their policy, so the claim was denied.
 And, it was simply due to an honest mistake made during policy issuance.

 - Get the correct address for the new construction project.